top of page

 The advantage of a kayak for fishing

-For one, launching the watercraft is relatively easy and does not necessarily require a boat ramp.
+For one, launching the watercraft is does not necessarily require a boat ramp.
 There are many launch opportunities near me where a ramp is non-existent, but ‘wheels’ can get you to the waterside from a parking lot (e.g. Fletcher’s Boathouse in DC).
 In addition, the kayak can navigate low headroom and shallow conditions on the water.
 I should note that when launching from a public ramp, a kayak is treated no differently than a boat as it relates to usage fees and etiquette.

 Maintenance and running costs of a kayak can be low